US-listed · CBOE · FIF-eligible (above NZ$50K)

 VIXY is the US-listed ticker for ProShares VIX Short-Term Futures ETF, issued by ProShares.
 Tracks the S&P 500 VIX Short-Term Futures Index — front-month VIX futures rolled monthly.
 Subject to severe contango decay; designed for tactical hedging only.
 TER is 0.85% per year.

-Where can I buy VIXY from New Zealand?
+Where to buy VIXY from New Zealand

-NZ tax
+NZ tax treatment

 How is VIXY taxed for NZ investors?